geobakery/GeospatialAnalyzer/README.development.md

 Thank you for considering contributing to our project!
 We appreciate your help in making it better!

-(1) Create a new branch for your feature or bug fix.
+(1) Clone the repository and create a new branch for your feature or bug fix.
 (2) Make your changes an ensure they adhere to the project's coding style.
-(3) Commit your changes using Semantic Commit Messages to endure clear and consistent commit history.
+(3) Commit your changes with a informative summary and description.
 (4) Push your branch to your forked repository.
 (5) Submit a pull request to the main branch, including a clear description of your changes.